dobsondev/dobsondev-shortcodes/README.md

 If you have any shortcodes you want to suggest or to add to the plugin, please contact me at [alex@dobsondev.com](mailto:alex@dobsondev.com).

+#License

+DobsonDev Shortcodes is licensed under the GNU GENERAL PUBLIC LICENSE.
+Please see `LICENSE` for details.

 # Changelog

 ## 2.1